Fitger's Brewing Company: World War II and after

 With the onset of World War II, Fitger's once again had to fight to stay open.
 It became extremely difficult to get supplies to keep the brewery going.
 Many resources were reused because of the lack of materials.
 Still, Fitger's came out with new beers known as "War Beer", watered down because ingredients were scarce and labor was shorthanded.
-Also since workers were limited because of the draft, women were brought in to work in the factory.
+Since workers were limited because of the draft, women were brought in to work in the factory.
 Before Prohibition, there were more than 70 breweries in Minnesota and now only 23, with Fitger's being one of them.

 In 1944, the Beerhalter family bought the brewery.

 After the war, regular beer returned with ingredients and labor.
 Fitger's also managed to purchase brand-new equipment, and it was said that Fitger's beer was now "more pure".

 In 1972, Fitger's received a letter from the State of Minnesota about two problems.
 The Minnesota Pollution Control Agency ordered the installation of expensive pollution abatement equipment and the Minnesota Department of Transportation planned to purchase some of Fitger's property for the possible expansion of Interstate 35.
 Fitger's was unable to afford the equipment, and on September 30, 1972, it closed its doors, ending 115 years of brewing on the shores of Lake Superior.